ShanLu2022/Airline_Management_app/README.md

         - supportive image & other files

    - app.py file includes the main function of the Flask app, all the functions, variables and methods to call all the html files.
-   - connecy.py file saves the varibles (e.g. host, databasename, user and password) to connect database, please notice that there is difference of connection between using the data from local MySQL database and database in Pythonanywhere.
+   - connecy.py file saves the varibles (e.g. host, databasename, user and password) to connect database.
+   - Assumption: since the data source connection is different between my local MySQL database and the data deployed in Pythonanywhere, so there should be a difference of data connect configuration file.
    - Variables to connect my local database:

    ```